Introduction

 File Types

-• Simple Files: Just the secrets, one per line
+• Text Files: Just the secrets, one per line

-• Detail Files: Secrets with source file paths
+• CSV Files: Secrets with source file paths

 Deduplication